openaustralia/yinyo/README.md

 This might not work immediately because Minio might not be ready

 Now you're ready to run your first scraper.
+The first time you run this it will take a little while.

 ```bash
 ./client.sh test/scrapers/test-python data.sqlite
 ```

-The first time you run this it will take a little while (and you'll probably see some messages about some keys not existing.
-You can ignore that).

-Now, if you run the same scraper again
+Now, if you run the same scraper again it should run significantly faster.

 ```bash
 ./client.sh test/scrapers/test-python data.sqlite
 ```

-It should run significantly faster.

 ## Notes for debugging and testing